dilawar/eye-blink-detector/README.md

+# Dependencies

+This project has moved to opencv version 3.0.0 or higher.

+- opencv-python
+- gnuplotlib.
+Use the command `sudo pip install gnuplotlib`
+- gnuplot

+__gnulotlib may not work on python3.__

 First frame of video/camera is presented to the user to select the box where your eyes it.
 Use mouse to left-click at a point, drag the cursor to another point, and release the left-button.
 You won't see a box unless you are done